billster45/NLP-Intuition/README.md

 </tr>
 </tbody>
 </table>
-Now we "decompose"" that matrix using the R base function [svd()](https://stat.ethz.ch/R-manual/R-devel/library/base/html/svd.html) that implements [Singular Value Decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition).
+We "decompose" the above matrix in Table 1 into three other matrices using the R base function [svd()](https://stat.ethz.ch/R-manual/R-devel/library/base/html/svd.html) that implements [Singular Value Decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition).
+If we multiply together the three decomposed matricies this exactly re-create the orignal matrix.
+The tansformation, *"can be [intuitively interpreted](https://en.wikipedia.org/wiki/Singular_value_decomposition#Intuitive_interpretations) as a composition of three geometrical transformations: a rotation or reflection, a scaling, and another rotation or reflection."*

 We use a built-in function as SVD is a more complex calculation than TF-IDF VSM, so if fully worked here would make the example too long and less intuitive.
 The details of the calculation can be found on Wikipedia.

-After decomposing the matrix, the SVD function returns...

-**u** a matrix whose columns contain the left singular vectors of x, present if nu &gt; 0.
-Dimension c(n, nu). **d** a vector containing the singular values of x, of length min(n, p), sorted decreasingly. **v** a matrix whose columns contain the right singular vectors of x, present if nv &gt; 0.
-Dimension c(p, nv).
+In Table 2 below the matrix in Table 1 has been decomposed into the U orthogonal matrix, D diagonal matrix, V transposed orthogoanl matrix.
+(Note when you compare Table 2 to [Indexing by Latent Semantic Analysis](http://www.cs.bham.ac.uk/~pxt/IDA/lsa_ind.pdf) paper, page 406, some of the signs are different.
+The reason for this ambiguity is explained [here](https://prod-ng.sandia.gov/techlib-noauth/access-control.cgi/2007/076422.pdf).)

 ``` r
 s <- base::svd(tdm)